Peach State Classic

 Speed is fine as long as you are clear.
 I work very hard to flow the debate in as much detail as possible.
 However, if I can't understand you I can't flow you.

-Feel free to email for questions, feedback, or flows: zdyar@wisc.edu, Please add greenwavedebate@delbarton.org to the email chain
+Feel free to email for questions, feedback, or flows: zdyar07@gmail.com.
+Also add it to any email chains.

 TLDR: I'm a typical flow judge.
 I value quality of argumentation over quantity.
 Please collapse, extend warrants and impacts, frontline, and weigh your arguments.
-I'm fairly a fairly tech (see my notes at the bottom and make your own assessment).
+I'm fairly tech (see my notes at the bottom and make your own assessment).
+I also tend to think a lot-- I don't always vote on the path of least resistance, I vote on what's warranted, implicated and extended in the context of the round.

-Background: Debated for 4 years in Minnesota at both traditional and nat circuit tournaments.
-Coached and judged since 2020.
+Background: Was a mediocre PF debater for 4 years in Minnesota at both traditional and nat circuit tournaments.
+Graduated from UW-Madison in 2023 with degrees in Economics and Political Science.
+Coached and judged since 2020 freelance, then Delbarton, and now as the Director of PF at Bronx Science

 Basic Judging Philosophy I vote off of what is warranted, I prefer what is weighed.
 Give me reasons to prefer your warranting over their warrants and do weighing that COMPARES your impact to their impact by telling me why yours is more important and WHY.
 Don't just say a buzzwords like "scope" or "de-link" and move on.